Tanya Harris, MA, LPC

-Tanya Harris is a Licensed Associate Counselor in the state of Arizona and is currently working under the supervision of Dr. Roxane Thorstad.
+Tanya Harris is a Licensed Professional Counselor in the state of Arizona.
 Tanya received her advanced degree in Counseling through a collaborative program between Ottawa University and Phoenix Seminary, both in Phoenix, Arizona.
 She graduated with a Masters of Arts in Professional Counseling and a Certificate of Advanced Graduate Studies in Christian Counseling.
 At Phoenix Seminary and her internship at Scottsdale Bible Church Counseling Center, Tanya received training in theology and Christian faith integration in professional counseling.
 Tanya also has an undergraduate degree from the University of Iowa in Recreation Therapy and Aging Studies.
 As a Recreation Therapist she worked for ten years at St. Luke’s Medical and Behavioral Health Center.
 She had a broad range of experiences there working in medical rehabilitation, adult psychiatry, adult chemical dependency, and child and adolescent psychiatry units.

 Tanya’s practice consists of individual, marriage, and group counseling.
 Specializations include recovering from dysfunctional and unhealthy families, domestic violence, trauma/abuse/neglect/abandonment issues, EMDR, depression, anxiety, spiritual issues, grief, and dating and relationship issues.
 Her skills, training, and sensitivity have especially equipped her to assist clients in connecting their head to their heart, boundary setting, relational intimacy, and communication skills.
 Tanya works with a broad range of ages from adolescents to senior citizens.
 Tanya’s life and work experiences have also given her a heart for working with senior citizens and caregivers for elderly adults.